 A guide for going to the theatre by yourself

 Going to the theatre is often seen as a social event; something you have to do with friends, family or in a large group.
 However, seeing a show by yourself can be just as exciting.
 It may be that you and your friends don’t have any days free together for the next few months, or that you’re desperate to see a show when it comes out, but going to the theatre alone can give you a different insight into a show.
-Soak up the atmosphere and relax on a solo trip to the theatre and read on to find out why going to the theatre alone will change how you see productions.
+Soak up the atmosphere and relax on a solo trip to the theatre and read on to find out why going to the theatre by yourself will change how you see productions.

-Going to the theatre alone
+Going to the theatre by yourself

 Will people judge me for going to the theatre by myself?